 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The Association is exposed to other price risk through its investments held in the reserve.
+The Association is exposed to other price risk through amounts held in investments and the reserve.
 There has been no change to the risk exposure from the prior year.